 You will only have a tax implication if your policy value is greater than the amount of premiums paid into the policy.
-As always, consult your tax professional and agent if you have any tax related questions.
+As always, consult your tax professional and agent if you have any tax-related questions.

 How to Use a Life Insurance Policy to Save

-A great feature of life insurance is that it can not only protect your beneficiaries from financial harm in the instance of death of the insured, but also accrue a real value that can be accessed for cash and even collateralized for a loan.
+A great feature of life insurance is that it can not only protect your beneficiaries from financial harm in the instance of death of the insured but also accrue a real value that can be accessed for cash and even collateralized for a loan.
 If you are interested in using a life insurance policy to help save money, you should consider a whole life policy.

 As you put money into the policy each year, the cash value of your policy will increase.
 Your policy will also begin to pay out dividend payments.
-To help you save, you should either use these to increase more paid up insurance, which will increase your dividend in subsequent years.
+To help you save, you should either use these to increase more paid-up insurance, which will increase your dividend in subsequent years.
 You could also keep them as cash and save them in a separate account.
-At some point, your dividend payment will likely be large enough to cover the entire premium due of your policy.
+At some point, your dividend payment will likely be large enough to cover the entire premium due to your policy.
 This will automatically increase the cash value over time as well.

 If you are going to use a whole life policy as a savings tool, you need to make sure that you are holding the policy long enough for it to make sense.
-There are many ways to structure a whole life policy in terms of death benefit and premium paid in, and dividend options.
+There are many ways to structure a whole life policy in terms of death benefit and premium paid in and dividend options.
 You will want your agent to run multiple illustrations after she understands what you are looking for.
 You will see how different structures affect the way that cash accrues in the policy.
 Typically, you will need to own the policy for at least 5 to 10 years before it makes sense to take withdrawals.
 If your savings time horizon is shorter, you will probably want to use another vehicle.

 You can also use a universal life insurance policy or a variable life policy, but these are complex and the fees can be high.
-Generally we advise clients to stay away from these unless they are wealthy and sophisticated.
+Generally, we advise clients to stay away from these unless they are wealthy and sophisticated.
 These types of policies have variable funding structures, and really work best when you put a lot of money in during the early policy years.
 If you have enough money to make a universal or variable policy make sense, you probably don’t need help saving for a house.